 Five notable winemakers of Attica, with a common goal, have joined forces to create Wine Roads Athens.
 In this winemaking region with a history that spans 3500 years, they cultivate their vineyards with dedication, passion, working with both indigenous and international varieties.
 Their aim is to produce wines of high quality which express the personality and the distinctive characteristics of their vineyards.

 Wines of Athens was created by the need of the winemakers to put the vineyards of Attica and the local grape variety, Savatiano, on the map!
 Wines of Athens envision the return of Retsina, the oldest wine in the world, as well as creating a network connecting the wineries with the abundant archaeological sites of Attica, thus allowing the visitor to take a dream journey through history, enjoying the beauty of the Attican landscape and discovering the wonderful world of Greek wine.

 But, Athens has yet another reason that makes it special.
-It one of the very few European capitals that vineyards and wineries are so close from the city!!!
+It is one of the very few European capitals that vineyards and wineries are so close to the city!!!

 The five winemakers are:

 The Kokotos estate dates back to the 1970s when George Kokotos and his family decided to settle in Stamata, abandoning city life to build their home and create a small vineyard in the hills north of Athens!
 It is really a great estate, where you can find inside an olive grove, beehives, poultry farm and vegetable garden!
 I don’t think that you could ask for more!
 It is around 45 minutes drive from the centre of Athens, depending on the traffic!